ErikKalkoken/evebuddy/README.md

 ### Mac OS

-> [!NOTE]
-> The MAC version is currently experimental only, since we have not been able to verify that the release process actually works.
-We would very much appreciate any feedback on wether the package works or what needs to be improved.

-1. Download the darwin zip file from the latest release on Github.
+1. Download the darwin zip file from the latest release on Github for your respective platform (arm or intel).
 1. Unzip the file into a directory of your choice
-1. Remove the quarantine flag by running this command in a terminal window: `sudo xattr -r -d com.apple.quarantine "EVE Buddy.app"` (For more details please see [here](https://docs.fyne.io/faq/troubleshoot#distribution))
+1. Run the .app file to start the app.

+> [!TIP]
+> MacOS may report this app incorrectly as "damaged", because it is not signed with an Apple certificate.
+You can remove this error by opening a terminal and running the following command.
+For more information please see [Fyne Troubleshooting](https://docs.fyne.io/faq/troubleshoot#distribution):
+>
+> ```sudo xattr -r -d com.apple.quarantine "EVE Buddy.app"```

 ### Build and run from repository